duggabe/gr-RTTY-basics/README.md

 ### gr-webserver

-Go to [gr-webserver](https://github.com/duggabe/gr-webserver) and follow the instructions to install and start it using a separate terminal screen.
+Go to [gr-webserver](https://github.com/duggabe/gr-webserver) and follow the instructions to install and start it using a separate terminal screen. **Note:** Version v1.0.16.0 is needed to work with this program.

 ## Operation